Caribbean packing list: stunning white sandy beach and crystal clear water on a caribbean island.

 In the summer months, it is HOT, and your normal physical state (be prepared) will be damp and sweaty.
 Bordering soaking wet.

-Also, from August through October is the peak season for hurricanes, so be aware of the risk of some stormy weather in these months.
+Also, August through October is the peak season for hurricanes, so be aware of the risk of some stormy weather in these months.

 Your most important item might just be your portable fan (and water) (and airy clothes).